ciselab/Lampion/Resources/Transformations.md

 Add a unused parameter to a method.

-Risks: Collision with existing parameters / variables
+Risks: Collision with existing parameters / variables, breaking interfaces

 Example: